How to Buy Ethereum Classic (ETC) – A Beginner’s Guide

 This short guide will explain the difference between Ethereum and Ethereum Classic and how you can buy Ethereum Classic online.

-Ethereum Classic is actually the “original” Ethereum that never forked when the 2016 ‘The DAO’ hack occured.
-Here’s how to buy it online:
+Ethereum Classic is actually the “original” Ethereum that never forked when the 2016 ‘The DAO’ hack occurred.
+Here’s how to buy ETC online:

 - Get an Ethereum Classic wallet (Ledger, TREZOR, Coinomi)